arcus/education_modules/sql_joins/sql_joins.md

 ### Join Criteria

 Join criteria are conditions that mean that rows from two different tables belong together or "match".
-For example, what makes a row from `math\_grades` match up with a row from `language\_grades`?
+For example, what makes a row from the math\_grades table match up with a row from the language\_grades table?

 Your criteria might be something like:

-* Join the rows from "depression\_scale" with rows from "subject\_address" **... but only if the subject id field matches**
+* Join the rows from "depression\_scale" with rows from "subject\_address" **... but only if the subject ID field matches**
-* Join the rows from "items" with the rows from "orders" **... but only if the item id field matches**
+* Join the rows from "items" with the rows from "orders" **... but only if the item ID field matches**
-* Join the rows from "biology\_grades" with the rows from "psychology\_grades" **... but only if the student id is the same and the semester is the same**
+* Join the rows from "biology\_grades" with the rows from "psychology\_grades" **... but only if the student ID is the same and the semester is the same**

 When the conditions in your join criteria evaluate as TRUE for a row then a join will be performed for those rows, and when the join criteria are evaluated as FALSE no join for those rows will take place.